Internet in Africa

 The Internet in Africa is limited by a lower penetration rate when compared to the rest of the world.
 Measurable parameters such as the number of ISP subscriptions, overall number of hosts, IXP-traffic, and overall available bandwidth are indicators that Africa is far behind the "digital divide".
-Moreover, Africa itself exhibits an inner digital divide, with most Internet activity and infrastructure concentrated in South Africa, Morocco, Egypt as well as smaller economies like Mauritius and Seychelles.
-In general, only 24.4% of the African population have access to the Internet, as of 2018.
+Moreover, Africa itself exhibits an inner digital divide, with most Internet activity and infrastructure concentrated in South Africa, Morocco, and Egypt, as well as smaller economies like Mauritius and the Seychelles.
+In general, only 38% of the African population has access to the Internet as of 2025.
 Only 0.4% of the African population has a fixed-broadband subscription.
 The majority of internet users use it through mobile broadband.

 During the COVID-19 pandemic, many people who were not connected to the internet lost access to health care and education.
 Production in all industries was seriously harmed.

 While the telecommunications market in Africa is still in its early stages of development, it is also one of the fastest-growing in the world.
-In the 2000s, mobile telephone service in Africa has been rising, and mobile telephone use is now substantially more widespread than fixed line telephony.
+In the 2000s, mobile telephone service in Africa has been rising, and mobile telephone use is now substantially more widespread than fixed-line telephony.
 Telecommunication companies in Africa are looking at Broadband Wireless Access technologies as the key to make Internet available to the population at large.
 Projects are being completed that aim at the realization of Internet backbones that might help cut the cost of bandwidth in African countries.

-The International Telecommunication Union has held the first Connect the World meeting in Kigali, Rwanda (in October 2007) as a demonstration that the development of telecommunications in Africa is considered a key intermediate objective for the fulfillment of the Millennium Development Goals.
+The International Telecommunication Union held the first Connect the World meeting in Kigali, Rwanda (in October 2007) as a demonstration that the development of telecommunications in Africa is considered a key intermediate objective for the fulfillment of the Millennium Development Goals.

 Internet penetration in Africa, by country

 Previous situation

 The information available about the ability of people in Africa to use the internet (for instance ISP subscriptions, host number, network traffic, available bandwidth and bandwidth cost) give an essentially homogeneous picture.
-South Africa is the only African country that has figures similar to those of Europe and North America: it is followed by some smaller, tourist-dependent economies such as Seychelles and Mauritius, and a few North African countries, notably Morocco and Egypt.
-The leading Subsaharan countries in telecommunication and internet development are South Africa and Kenya.
+South Africa is the only African country that has figures similar to those of Europe and North America: it is followed by some smaller, tourist-dependent economies, such as Seychelles and Mauritius, and a few North African countries, notably Morocco and Egypt.
+The leading Subsaharan countries in telecommunication sand internet development are South Africa and Kenya.